yoriiis/jsx-extended/README.md

 ### Condition

-Conditional statements can be achieve with `if` attribute.
+Conditional statements can be achieve with the `if` attribute.

 ```javascript
 const persons = ["John Doe", "Mickael Emphys", "Henry pleyd"];